WOSA: WOSA (2010–present)

 WOSA's roots date back to WOSU-FM's long history as a classical outlet, airing the format on a full-time basis from 1980 until 2008 as a complement to WOSU, which would air more traditional public radio fare.
 Starting on January 14, 2008, WOSU-FM switched to a mixed news/classical format, introducing NPR news magazines during morning and evening drive-times along with assorted NPR and PRI weekend programs.
 Many of these programs were simulcast with its AM sister station WOSU, which still programmed a separate news/talk format.
-As a result, WOSU established a 24-hour all classical music service on its HD-2 HD Radio stream and on its web site.
+As a result, WOSU established a 24-hour all classical music service on its second HD Radio channel and on its web site.

 Upon WOSA's establishment, it assumed WOSU-FM's 24-hour HD-2 and internet-only all classical music service on a full-time basis, operating as a non-commercial station.
 In addition, WOSU-FM's format changed to news/talk as a simulcast with WOSU (subsequently divested).
 WOSU also converted four repeater stations for WOSU-FM—WOSB in Marion, WOSE in Coshocton, WOSP in Portsmouth and WOSV in Mansfield—to repeaters of WOSA.
 In particular, WOSB and WOSV serve areas north of Columbus that are not served well by the new 101.1 frequency.

+On March 2, 2020, WOSA's repeaters, along with the newly-acquired WOSX in Granville, readded some of WOSU-FM's news programming, including Morning Edition, Weekend Edition, and All Things Considered, to their schedules, while continuing to simulcast WOSA for most of the day.
+WOSA itself remains all-classical.

 Programming

 Repeaters

-WOSA also extends its signal via full-power satellites WOSE Coshocton (91.1 FM), WOSB Marion (91.1 FM), WOSP Portsmouth (91.5 FM), and WOSV Mansfield (91.7 FM).
+Most of WOSA's programming is simulcast on WOSE Coshocton (91.1 FM), WOSB Marion (91.1 FM), WOSP Portsmouth (91.5 FM), WOSV Mansfield (91.7 FM), and WOSX Granville (91.1 FM).